Reference: Filtering options

 Filters are linked to specific connections.
 You can create a filter when you create a connection, or you can edit the existing connection to add or update a filter.
 You can define multiple filters per connection.
 If you define multiple filters, a piece of data must meet the conditions in all of the filters to get passed on to the destination.

-For example, you are using the CPU utilization over 75% saved question, a numeric filter that has a condition for CPU consumption greater than 80%, and a regular expression filter for computer name that starts with srv*.
+For example, when you use the CPU utilization over 75% saved question, you can specify a numeric filter that has a condition for CPU consumption greater than 80%, and a regular expression filter for computer name that starts with srv*.
 Both these filter conditions must be met for the data in a row to be passed to the destination.

 With the New Items filter, only new data is sent to the destination.
 When you configure this filter, you set a learning period value.
 During this period, no data is sent to the destination while a set of baseline data is established.
 A hash of the data is stored in a database that tracks the baseline.